Nebraska Residential Lease Agreement | PDF

-The Nebraska residential lease agreement is a standard one (1) year term (but can be modified if shorter or longer) to satisfy a landlord and tenant seeking to come to terms with one another through a rental contract.
-It is advised that the landlord get the tenant’s credit information before authorizing an agreement to make sure that the person has a job and no outstanding debts that would prohibit the payment of rent.
+A Nebraska residential lease agreement is for a fixed-term between a landlord and tenant for the renting of property for monthly payments.
+It is advised that the landlord get the tenant’s credit information (through a rental application) before authorizing an agreement to make sure that the person has a job and no outstanding debts that would prohibit the payment of rent.
 After a thorough analysis and approval the lease should be made ready to sign (recommended to initial every page) and keys should be granted after the security deposit and first month’s rent has been paid.

 Security Deposit Laws

 Maximum Amount ($) – The landlord cannot demand any more than one (1) month’s rent from the tenant except for if the tenant has a pet, in which case the landlord may demand as much as an additional 25%. (§ 76-1416)

 Returning – The security deposit must be returned to the tenant within two (2) weeks of the termination of the lease. (§ 76-1416)